 First Call Resolution (FCR) is the most important metric your contact center can measure.
 It captures the efficiency of your team, tells you how well you’re serving customers, and highlights what needs work.

 Your FCR rate is the pulse rate of your organization.
 When it’s high, operating costs are minimized and customers are happier.
 When it’s low, your team is wasting valuable energy and resources on processes that aren’t working.
+To really drive value for your customers, it’s imperative that your team optimizes your processes and practices to improve first call resolution.

-Why Is First Call Resolution So Critical?
+Why Is Improving First Call Resolution So Critical?

 Low FCR drives costs.
 High FCR drives revenue.